BasilMohamed03/Todo-List-nodejs/README.md

-DevOps Internship Assessment: CI/CD with Kubernetes and ArgoCD This repository contains the complete solution for the DevOps Internship Assessment, including the bonus part.
+# DevOps Internship Assessment: CI/CD with Kubernetes and ArgoCD
+This repository contains the complete solution for the DevOps Internship Assessment, including the bonus part.
 It demonstrates a full CI/CD pipeline for a Node.js To-Do List application, deploying it to a Kubernetes cluster using GitOps principles with ArgoCD.

-Table of Contents
+# Table of Contents
-Project Overview
+1. Project Overview

-Architecture
+2. Architecture

-Assumptions and Key Decisions
+3. Assumptions and Key Decisions

-Choice of Environment: Local VM over AWS Cloud
+4. Building The App
    Part 1: CI Pipeline with GitHub Actions

    Part 2: VM Configuration with Ansible

-Part 3 & 4 (Bonus): Kubernetes & ArgoCD Deployment
+   Part 3 & 4 : Kubernetes & ArgoCD Deployment

-Accessing the Application
+5. Accessing the Application

-Troubleshooting Journey
+6. Troubleshooting Journey

-1. Project Overview
+# 1. Project Overview
 This project automates the deployment of a Node.js To-Do List application.
 The key objectives achieved are:

 Continuous Integration (CI): Automatically build a Docker image of the application on every push to the master branch and push it to a private container registry (GHCR).